idvhs/idvhs.github.io/_portfolio/gobo-social.markdown

 </div>

+Deutsche Bahn AG is a German railway company.
+Headquartered in Berlin, it is a private joint-stock company, with the Federal Republic of Germany being its single shareholder.
+People call Deutsche Bahn AG with DB.

-Deutsche Bahn AG started more Data Science Project from this year, 2018.
-I work for HR Analytics under supervision of HR Manager of Deutsche Bahn AG.
-There are more than one life cycle that we know, but we focusing on data mining methode the CRISP-DM model (CRoss Industry Standard Process for Data Mining).
+From this year (2018) DB started more Data Science Project.
+I work for HR Analytics in DB Headquarter in Berlin under supervision of HR Manager of Deutsche Bahn AG.
+Data science is a "concept to unify statistics, data analysis, machine learning and their related methods" in order to "understand and analyze actual phenomena" with data (wikipedia.com).

+When working with data science project, it is always important to follow a well-defined data science workflow.
+There are more than one life cycle that we know, but we focusing on data mining method the **CRISP-DM model** (CRoss Industry Standard Process for Data Mining).

 The CRISP model steps are:
 1. Business Understanding